crimsonredmk/ArchLinuxARM-TouchPad/README.md

 though.
 You should also have uImage.moboot and uImage.webOS in there if you've been following along.

 - READ USAGE.TXT!!!
-You'll have to copy in stuff manually.
-This will all be streamlined sooner or later.

 - Reboot.
 Welcome to Arch Linux ARM on the HP TouchPad!

-TODO
+Todo
 ====
 - Fix V4L2 building in the kernel so the camera will work
-- Fix wicd to recognize eth0 as WiFi
+- Fix ALSA and sound
+- Work on the touch support
+- Enable compositing so Gnome Shell will work

 FAQ
 ===
 - What does uImage.ArchLinuxARM do?
 + uImage.ArchLinuxARM is a kernel and minimal environment to boot Arch Linux ARM, compatible with moboot 0.3.5 and up.

-- How do I interact with the TouchPad?
-+ See "usage.txt".

 - How do I force reboot the TouchPad?
-+ Hold the top button and center button for about 15 seconds, or use the usual "reboot" command.
++ Hold the top button and center button for about 15 seconds, or use the usual "sudo reboot" command.

-- Nothing works!
-+ We know, this is an alpha developer preview.
-Hopefully others can help us out!

 - How do I remove Arch Linux ARM/Android/CyanogenMod?
 + Back on webOS, run the command "lvm" from novaterm.
 From there, the command "lvs"
-+ show you your logical volumes.
++ shows the logical volumes.
 Delete any you don't want, e.g. archlinuxarm or cm-data, etc.
-+ by running lvremove store/name-of-volume.
++ by running "lvremove store/name-of-volume".
 Then, resize your media partition with
 + lvresize -L +90000M store/media (this will make "media" as big as possible).